raspberrypilearning/fix-element-position/en/step_1.md

-In CSS, `position: sticky` is a positioning property that combines features of both `position: relative` and `position: fixed`.
+`position: sticky` is often used for navigation bars or elements that you want to remain visible as the user scrolls down the page but return to their normal position when scrolling back up.

-Here's how it works:
+When an element is set to `position: sticky`, it initially behaves like `position: relative`.

-+ When an element is set to `position: sticky`, it initially behaves like `position: relative`.
-This means the element will appear in the normal position in the document until the specified scroll point is reached.
+This means the element will appear in the normal position in the document.

-+ Once the user scrolls to the specified point, the element switches to a fixed position and does not scroll with the rest of the content.
+When the specified scroll point is reached, the element then switches to a fixed position (as if set to `position: fixed`) and does not scroll with the rest of the content.

 Here's an example: